Mrs. Epstein has soft scrambled eggs, fruit, hash browns, smoked salmon and black forest ham, crunchy stack of wheat toast. We go at it like refugees.

 He says he feels pain, but in all the years I’ve watched him spar or fight in our work, I’ve yet to see him show it.
 When Nikko and I practice with him, it’s as much fun as kicking a fireplug, our shins are bruised, our hands and knuckles are bruised.
 I think I might have given him a small knot on his shoulder one time with a hard down kick.
 I do recall my foot hurting.
 I’m hypothesizing the knot.
 There was no actual evidence.

 When he used to work with weights, he could bench press five hundred pounds, more than once, I don’t think he ever maxed a squat, he ran out of bar to add weight.
 Since the completion of his qi training, weights are superfluous.
 He spends time on flexibility instead.
 First refrigerator I’ve ever seen that can do a full split, sideways or front to back.
 In our practice, he throws Nikko and I around like Frisbees, sometimes both at once.
-I’ve never seen him sweat or even breath hard.
+I’ve never seen him sweat or even breathe hard.

 We’re in hiking gear, our cover if we get outed.
 Boots, loose brown pants and shirts, backpacks with water and granola, hats and sunglasses.
 Amaya and Chan stay with the car.
 Amaya backs in a spot out of sight of the road from either above or below.